quadient/switchmail-api-client/README.md

 ## API

-This package provides the API methods which are described in more details on the following pages
+This package provides the API methods which are described in more details on the following pages:

 - https://apidocs.switchmail.com/ (general overview and concepts)
 - https://developer.switchmail.com/apidoc/index.html (API reference)